“Because my boss was a short-sighted sociopath!” might need a little work.

 There are three big reasons why hiring managers need to understand why you left your last job:

-To evaluate your reason for leaving.
+To evaluate your reasons for leaving.
 Professionals change jobs; there's nothing inherently wrong in that.
 The secret sauce is in how and why they do it.
 Did you just wake up one morning and decide you were done?
 Was the reason “reasonable”?
 What does it say about your values?
 Sure, the hiring manager wants to know what happened, but the real opportunity here is in getting insight into who you are as a person and as a professional.

 To establish whether you made the decision to leave — or were let go.
-If you were laid off, the hiring manager needs to understand whether the reason was related to performance or integrity.
+If you were laid off, the hiring manager or interviewer needs to understand whether the reason was related to performance or integrity.
 They are also trying to gauge your attitude.
 Can you take responsibility for your side of what happened, or will you put all the blame on the employer?

 Did you leave on good terms?
 Your ability to build and keep relationships says a lot about your diplomatic intelligence.
 So, if your former boss is your champion and a prominent reference, your candidacy automatically gets a boost.